Jeong Yim: Historical controversy

 The real truth is Cheung Yim opened his own Hung Sing Kwoon in Fut San in the year of 1851 (Historically recognized by the Fut San government), and it was forced to close down after end of the Tai Ping Rebellion (1864) because of Cheung Yim's involvement in the revolution.

 Cheung Yim and Chan Heung both fled to Hong Kong in 1864 to avoid being captured and murdered at the hands of the Qing Empire.
 In 1867, they both returned to their respective cities to pick up where the left off.

-Misinformation #7 Lack of Historical Documentation:

 Because of the lack of written documentation and physical evidence, it is difficult to ascertain the true history of Cheung Yim, and his life and contributions are still debated today.